-This year, KIKK collaborates with Ker Thiossane & The Dakar Bienale with curators Delphine Buysse and Manon Louisgrand Sylla to show a selection of artists from the African Continent in the exhibition.
+This year, KIKK collaborates with Ker Thiossane & The Dak'Art Bienale with curators Delphine Buysse and Manon Louisgrand Sylla to show a selection of artists from the African Continent in the exhibition.

-In Paraboles (2011- 2019) Younes Baba-Ali explores the physical and metaphorical relationship between migrants and their host communities.
-Clusters of satellite dishes infectuously flock together on the facades of the buildings, oscillating between here and elsewhere.
-Dislogded from the roofs and balconies of migrant housing complexes, they transmute into mechanical portraits of their communities – performing as visual markers of assumed otherness.
-Hesitantly quivering, trying to locate a signal to no avail, they reveal the satellite dish as a trope of condensed possibilities: a tool to connect to new horizons and ideas as well as a potent symbol of disconnection from host societies, of cultural and religious isolationism.
-Here, they aim further east, towards Mecca.
-In a state of limbo, their antennas no longer statically point at satellites but are in a constant search of a spiritual pole: the qibla.
+For the Afrikikk, he is presenting his work ‘Paraboles’ explores the physical and metaphorical relationship between migrants and their host communities.
+Clusters of satellite dishes are gathered on buildings, oscillating between here and elsewhere.
+Hesitantly quivering, trying to locate a signal, the satellite dish is becoming a set of possibilities: a tool to connect to new horizons and new ideas as well as a potent symbol of disconnection from host societies, of cultural and religious isolationism.
+In a state of limbo, their antennas are no longer statically point at satellites but in a constant search of a spiritual pole.
 Their choreographed schizophrenia draws the portrait of a community in the midst of a spiritual and identity crisis.